 So, now you should be able to put the rsync command in a script that will not ask for a password.

 The script should look like this:

-Then schedule the script by adding it in your crontab as explain previously.
+Then schedule the script by adding it to your crontab as explained previously.

 To Windows computer

 If your computer is on Windows, you can also send your backup to it, manually or automatically.